yarml/HeliumOS/docs/Filesystem.md

+Warning: The filesystem API is going to be redesigned in the future.

 # Filesystem
 A file in HeliumOS denotes any system resource that has a path associated with it.
 The most obvious example of this is space on disk devices, but it is not